jonnor/datascience-master/tip360/proposal.md

 Outcomes.
 Deliverables
 Resources.
 Activities, (budget)

-# Wireless Sensor Network for acoustic monitoring
+# Wireless Acoustic Sensor Network
-of domestic animals and wildlife
+for monitoring of domestic animals and wildlife

+TODO: motivation
+Future Farm project
 Value prop..

-Requirements
-Desirable characteristics

-Describe design

-Sensor nodes
+TODO: background

+Wireless Acoustic Sensor Network (WASN)
+Internet of Things (IoT)

+## Deliverables
+The main deliverable is a Design Document which specifies

+* Requirements and desirable characteristics of a WASN
+* Targeted usecases and scope of solution
+* Design choices made, including their background
+* Overall system architecture
+* Chosen technology for system components

+Design aspects are expected to include:

-Network architecture and communication method
+* Network architecture and communication method
+* Sensor nodes
-Data storage
+* Data storage
-Data processing architecture
+* Data processing architecture
-Data analysis methods
+* Data analysis methods

-Activities
+## Activities
+The project is comprised of the following key activities

-Requirements gathering
+* Gathering Requirements
-Technology review
-Literature review
-Design document writing
+* Review of available technology
+* Review of academic literature
+* Modelling of key design choices
+* Writing the Design Document

+## Resources

+100 hours
+Jon Nordby.
+Electronics and IoT solutions engineer.

+10 hours.